opengisch/QField-docs/documentation/get-started/settings.en.md

 ## Dim screen when idling

 Time of inactivity in seconds before the screen brightness get to be dimmed to preserve the battery.
+Set to 0 to disable dim screen.

 ## User interface appearance